Skip to Content

 Summer Garden Tips & Garden Tour – Garden Maintenance in the Summer

-The key to making sure that re-blooming bulbs do actually bloom again is to remove the spent flower stalks after the first go round of flowers.Large garden beds with spring and summer blooming plants
+The key to making sure that re-blooming bulbs do actually bloom again is to remove the spent flower stalks after the first round of flowers.Large garden beds with spring and summer blooming plants

-Ensure endless color with summer blooming perennials
+Ensure endless color with summer-blooming perennials

 After the splendor that comes from early spring bulbs and the yellow blaze of my forsythia, a summer garden bed can look pretty ragged if you don’t ensure that you have something to take over.